Emory Healthcare/Emory University Pediatric Endocrinologist in Atlanta, Georgia

 Discover Your Career at Emory University

-The Division of Pediatric Endocrinology is composed of 17 pediatric endocrinologists, 1 psychologist, 7 advanced practice clinicians, 16 certified diabetes educators, 3 social workers, and a team of 32 administrative and nursing support personnel.
+The Division of Pediatric Endocrinology is composed of 21 pediatric endocrinologists, 2 psychologist, 16 certified diabetes educators, 3 social workers, and a team of 32 administrative and nursing support personnel.
 Six pediatric endocrinology fellows participate in both clinical and academic activities.
 Emory’s Department of Pediatrics in ranked 1st in the country for NIH funding.
 Laboratory space is available in the Department and access to an extensive array of Core Laboratory services is available.
-A staff of 6 clinical research staff support investigator-initiated and industry-sponsored trials.
+And a staff group of clinical research support members supporting investigator-initiated and industry-sponsored trials.

 Emory Supports a Diverse and Inclusive Culture